-Single Instance - a normal Cribl LogStream instance, running by itself.
+Single Instance - a single Cribl LogStream instance, running as a standalone (not distributed) installation on one server.

-Master Node - a Cribl LogStream instance running in master mode, used to centrally author configurations and monitor a distributed deployment.
+Master Node - a LogStream instance running in Master mode, used to centrally author configurations and monitor Worker Nodes in a distributed deployment.

-Worker Node - a Cribl LogStream instance running as a managed worker, whose configuration is fully managed by a Master Node.
+Worker Node - a LogStream instance running as a managed Worker, whose configuration is fully managed by a Master Node.
+(By default, will poll the master for configuration changes every 10 seconds.)

 Worker Group - a collection of Worker Nodes that share the same configuration.
+You map Nodes to a Worker Group using a Mapping Ruleset.

-Worker Process - a process within a Single Instance or Worker Nodes that handles data inputs, processing, and output
+Worker Process - a Linux process within a Single Instance, or within Worker Nodes, that handles data inputs, processing, and output.
+The process count is constrained by the number of physical or virtual CPUs available; for details, see Sizing and Scaling.

-Mapping Ruleset - an ordered list of Filters, used to map Workers to Worker Groups.
+Mapping Ruleset - an ordered list of filters, used to map Workers Nodes into Worker Groups.

-A Worker Node's local running config can be manually overridden/changed, but changes won't persist on the filesystem.
+△ A Worker Node's local running config can be manually overridden/changed, but changes won't persist on the filesystem.
+To permanently modify a Worker Node's config, save, commit, and deploy it from the Master.
+See Deploying Configurations below.